bananaml/banana-cli/README.md

 # banana-cli
-v0; work in progress; not stable release

 The goal of the Banana CLI is to bring an npm-like experience to ML development loops.

 This version includes:
 - `banana init` to create a project with boilerplate
+- `banana install` to install packages from the requirements.txt
-- `banana dev` to run a dev server with hot-reload when app.py changes
+- `banana dev` to run a dev server with hot-reload

 It's currently written in Python, we plan to port to Rust for stable release.
 [Why Rust?](https://giphy.com/gifs/aFbTasXn1GINgiEbzr)